leocornus/easy-git/docs/wp-gitweb/wp-gitweb-Merge-Status-Design-Story.rst

 UI Design
 ---------

+'''New columns for log view'''

 Just need add two columns for log view commits list table to display the merge status, one for UAT branch and one for Production branch.
 Column header will call '''UAT''' and '''Production'''.
 Both columns will have initial value '''loading image''' for each commit.

+'''Merge Status for Anonymous User'''

+Update the details changeset view to show merge status for anonymous users (none code reviewer).
+Bascially, update the function '''wpg_widget_merge_html''' to handle users who don't have '''code_reviewer''' role, or anonymous users.

 Sorting the jQuery Selector Result
 ----------------------------------